HR help desks for effective teams

 Ticketing systems make it easy for HR team members to manage and effectively respond to employee tickets.
 Help desk admins can set up the system to ensure the right tickets get sent to the right team.
 From there, HR staff get a single view of all unresolved tickets for them to handle.

 What’s more, team members can create tasks and alerts for each request, tag and reassign certain tasks to others, and categorize requests by urgency or topic.
 Many HR departments use automation to respond to repetitive requests.
 Automation also helps ensure that critical workflows can still happen while maintaining service quality and SLAs.

 An internal knowledge base or a knowledge management system allows you to capture institutional HR knowledge at scale and ensure a single source of truth for HR team members and employees alike.
-Knowledge base software helps minimize the time employees spend searching for information and are a great way to deflect potential tickets.
+Knowledge base software helps minimize the time employees spend searching for information and is a great way to deflect potential HR tickets.
 Knowledge bases empower HR to help their employees the way they want to be helped, which is often via self-serve channels.

 Reporting and analytics

 HR help desks give HR leaders the reporting and analytics capabilities they need to adequately monitor and continuously optimize their internal support operations.